10 Inventions that Changed the World

 We can’t talk about airplanes without mentioning Mr. Leonardo Da Vinci.
 One thing is for sure, he definitely knew what to do on his Tuesday afternoons.
 An inventor with a particular passion for flying, in the 15th century he drew the first designs for an aircraft that resembled a bird in flight.

-Flash forward to 1903 – the brothers Wilbur and Orville Wright were the first inventors to create a real flying machine.
+Flash forward to 1903 - the brothers Wilbur and Orville Wright were the first inventors to create the real flying machine.
 They laid the foundation of what is today one of the most important transportation methods in the world.

 The application of airplanes has spread literally over every aspect of life.
 We use them for everyday transportation of passengers and cargo, for military and business purposes., Airplanes were used in every major battle in World War II, one of the 20th century’s seminal events.